deargle/deargle.github.io/_security_assignments/lab_password_cracking.md

         hashcat --force -a 0 -m 0 cf4aff530715824c055892438a1ab6b2 custom_dict.txt

     Where `-m 0` signifies `md5` mode, and `-a` specifies "straight attack mode" (do not permutate the wordlist, because we already did)

+    The password will be reported towards the top of the output in the format: `hash:password`.
+If you miss the output, you can view it in your potfile once you have cracked it by running

+        hashcat --show cf4aff530715824c055892438a1ab6b2

 7. Confirm that you found the correct password: